 A SIPs structure has a lightweight shell (approximately 25Kg/m2) and therefore does not need heavy foundation design - it also makes them easy to handle and quick to assemble on site.

 Our highly trained team of fitters will be on site during the construction and will ensure that the building shell is put up in the minimum time possible.

-SIPs are also noted for their superior strength.
+One of the lesser appreciated benefits of SIPs construction is the superior strength of SIPs construction.
 SIP buildings are capable of withstanding extreme climate and weather conditions.

 Once completed, a SIPs structure forms a monolithic shell which is up to seven times stronger than a conventional timber frame structure.
 This provides a building with a very robust and solid feel which can be indistinguishable from a traditionally constructed building once complete.

 Offsite construction is a low impact construction method, creating minimal waste on and off site.
 Factory based fabrication means minimal amounts of onsite waste being sent to landfill which reduces environmental impact with the added bonus of reducing costs for disposal.

 To further minimise waste and enhance the environmental benefits, we utilise panel offcuts to produce the spline connections, recycling wherever we can.

 As all the components of a typical Kingspan TEK building system, e.g. panels and ancillaries, originate from one source, there are fewer deliveries to site.
 This results in less transport, congestion, noise and traffic pollution, which subsequently substantially reduces a project’s environmental impact.